| Site Map | Search Warsailors.com | |

 D/S Eika To Eika on the "Ships starting with E" page.

-Manager: K. Sandaas, Kragerø Built in Langesund, Norway 1939.
+Manager: K. Sandaas, Kragerø Built by Langesund Mekaniske Verksted, Langesund, Norway in 1939.
 Captain: Kristian Klausen.

 Torpedoed and sunk by U-51 (Knorr) on Jan.
-29-1940 on a voyage from Torrevieja, Spain to Aalesund with a cargo of salt, position 43N 10 35W, 16 died, 2 survived (Norway was still neutral at the time).
+29-1940 on a voyage from Torrevieja, Spain to Aalesund with a cargo of salt, position 43N 10 35W, 16 died, 2 survived.
 The 2 survivors were rescued from their raft by the U-boat.
 Eika had been requisitioned by the Norwegian authorities for the voyage to Spain.
-Rohwer gives the position 50N 10W, while Charles Hocking simply says 200-250 miles off Ushant.
+J. Rohwer gives the position 50N 10W, while Charles Hocking simply says 200-250 miles off Ushant.

 |